The Redwalls: History

 The Redwalls released their debut UK single "Memories" on January 5, 2009.
 Shortly after, drummer Rob Jensen announced his departure from the group to focus on other musical projects.
 In regards to Jensen's departure, Justin stated through the band's MySpace:

 The Redwalls started when my brother and I started to sing and to play in harmony.
 And from that we have always found people to play in harmony with.
 And that is the idea of The Redwalls.
 There are many more songs to be sung, and many more people to sing and play with.
 But the idea remains the same.
 Thank you to all our fans and know that we are always singing.
 The music will stand for itself.
 We have many songs we can't wait to share with you.

+Hiatus, disbandment, and later recordings

+The band later disbanded in 2012.
+According to the Chicago Sun-Times, the Baren brothers recorded sessions at Parr Street Studios in Liverpool in 2012 that remained unreleased for years.
+The band returned to the studio in 2024, working on new material.

 Post-split

-Following his departure from the band, guitarist Andrew Langer joined Ezra Furman and the Harpoons as guitarist in 2008 and also formed The Sleeptalkers with original Redwalls drummer Jordan Kozer.
+Following his departure from the band, guitarist Andrew Langer joined Ezra Furman and the Harpoons as guitarist in 2008 and also formed the Sleeptalkers with the original Redwalls drummer Jordan Kozer.
 They self-released their debut album Back To Earth in 2009.

+Justin Baren died on November 28, 2025, at the age of 40.

+Musical style and influences

+The Redwalls have been described as a Chicago-area indie rock band whose early recordings drew comparisons to the Beatles and other British Invasion acts.
+A Pitchfork review of De Nova identified the album's genre as “Electronic / Rock” and characterized the band as “60s pop” revivalists.

+In a concert review, critic Jim DeRogatis wrote that the band's inspiration leaned toward the Beatles’ early, R&B-driven period, highlighting “proto-punk” energy alongside soul-, blues- and Motown-inflected rhythms, while also noting a visible Britpop influence in the group's harmonies.
+Houston Press similarly framed the band's appeal in terms of “good, old-fashioned… rock and roll,” emphasizing harmonies and classic-rock touchstones.

+On their 2007 self-titled album, Chicago magazine noted a shift toward experimentation, describing the band as emerging from “garage rock revival” origins while incorporating electronic dance and psychedelic elements.
+In announcing the album's release, Glide described the band's approach as rooted in rhythm and blues and power pop, while presenting a “grittier” rock direction than earlier work.
+A Dallas Observer feature similarly discussed the band's blend of retro rock references with pop songwriting.